Professional-level wildlife tracking and ecology certification and training

 Awarded to those certified in both a Track & Sign and Trailing.
 Participants receive the lower of the ranks; if one has a Track & Sign Level II and a Trailing Level III, they receive a Tracker Level II.

-New Track and Sign Professional in Alberta Canada
+New Track & Sign Professional in Montana

 Host a Certification